iCloud Review – Best Cloud Storage for Mac and Its Alternatives

 Compare to the above-stated cloud storage services, Google Drive doesn’t automatically sync files, so you have to choose which files to backup selectively.

-Google Drive offers 15GB of free storage upon signing up, and if you want to know more about its flexibility subscription plans, read our review here.
+Google Drive offers 15GB of free storage upon signing up, and if you want to know more about its flexible subscription plans, read our review here.

 We put Icedrive last in the list for iCloud alternatives because it’s the youngest among all the above and not because of the lack of functionality, security or even cost.